The Ideal Scottish Castle for your Big Day

-Originally a fortified Castle tower, Logie Country House was built in the 1670s then extensively modified and extended in the 1700s.
+Originally a Fortified Castle Tower, Logie Country House was built in the 1670s then extensively modified and extended in the 1700s.

-Originally a castle, extensive modifications took place during the 17th and 18th centuries, to give the magnificent house, set in its own estate, that you see today.
+Originally a castle, extensive modifications took place during the 17th and 18th centuries, building the magnificent house, set in its own estate, that you see today.

 The courtyard at Logie Country House is an oasis of tranquility.
 The inner courtyard served the original castle and is now full of pots of scented aromatic herbs and lavender.
-The outer courtyard is planted beautifully, making it ideal for Wedding Ceremonies, Photographs, and Entertaining.
+The outer courtyard is planted beautifully, making it ideal for wedding ceremonies, photographs, and entertaining.
 Outside the courtyard are deer and otters and birds and flowers and trees and buzzards and red squirrels and kestrels and butterflies and bees and rabbits and salmon and trout and cows and sheep and cats and dogs…